AlparSzabados/BusTicket/README.md

 private final String PHONE_ADDRESS = "7479";
 ```

+### Permissions:
+- you will be prompted to accept the `SEND_SMS` permission when you first run the application

 ### How it works:
 - for normal tickets you can type in the line number of the bus you are on into the text field: